 If your nonprofit has any issue, GCS can assist.

 Our social impact work helps entrepreneurs bring about positive social change through a for-profit company.

 The civil rights group strives to curate available resources into one handy guide.

-We help entrepreneurs expand their companies by providing guidance and assistance in drafting various legal documents, including operating agreements, equity transactions, etc. GC also assists on compliance issues, whether it be with the SEC or with individual states to ensure that our clients are able to legally market their to prospective investors.
-More broadly, the social impact team tries to streamline the process of getting to market by creating guides on how to form an LLC.
-Many people don’t have or simply don’t know how to access the legal resources and information needed to start a business on their own.
-Through these business formation guides, GC hopes to make this legal knowledge more accessible to entrepreneurs.
-By empowering more changemakers, more and more ideas can sprout into actual companies benefitting a worthwhile cause.
+We help entrepreneurs expand their companies by providing guidance and assistance in drafting various legal documents: including operating agreements, equity transactions, etc. Good Counsel also assists in compliance issues, whether it be with the SEC or with individual states to ensure that our clients are able to legally market to their prospective investors.
+Generally, the social impact team tries to streamline the process of getting to market by creating guides on how to form an LLC.
+Many people don’t have or don’t know how to access the legal resources and information needed to start a business on their own.
+Through these business formation guides, Good Counsel hopes to make this legal knowledge more accessible to entrepreneurs.
+By empowering more changemakers, more ideas can sprout into companies benefitting a worthwhile cause.

-The civil rights work group is GC’s newest addition.
-Our first project concerned your rights as a protestor, and is posted on the GC blog.
-In the future, the civil rights work group will publish new developments which may be of note for GC clients, such as the Supreme Court decision regarding employment discrimination against members of the LGBTQ community.
-In addition, the work group will focus on how far we, as a non-profit, can push the boundaries of advocacy to bring about positive progressive change.
+The civil rights workgroup is Good Counsel’s newest addition.
+Our first project concerned your rights as a protestor and is posted on the Good Counsel blog.
+In the future, the civil rights workgroup will publish new developments that may be of note for Good Counsel clients, such as the Supreme Court decision regarding employment discrimination against members of the LGBTQ community.
+In addition, the workgroup will focus on how far we as a non-profit can push the boundaries of advocacy to bring about positive progressive change.